haha1226564/crack_project/README.txt

 Future works:
 I can add fully connected layer of large size i.e. Dense(1024) instead of Dense(512) to improve model complexity and in turn to improve the validation accuracy.
-Since the crack is continuous in some sense, I can also improve my model by using structured prediction method.
+I can also increase the training time and use strong regulation function to increase the validation accuracy.Since the crack is continuous in some sense, I can also improve my model by using structured prediction method.

 I used convolution neural network approach for this crack detection task.
 I think traditional image processing based approach is also very suitable for this task.
 Specifically,